Permits under the Water Act

 - dredging and filling of a water area.

-If you are not sure whether you need a permit, ask the Regional Centre for Economic Development, Transport and the Environment for an opinion.
+If you are not sure whether you need a permit, contact your local Centre for Economic Development, Transport and the Environment or the municipal environmental protection authority.

 Water pollution issues are handled in accordance with the Environmental Protection Act.